lowRISC/sonata-system/doc/ip/pinmux/README.md

 There are output pin selectors, which select which block output is connected to a particular FPGA pin.
 The selector is one-hot, so you need to write `8'b100` if you want to select input 3 for example.
 The default value for all of these selectors is `'b10`.
+As a consequence, you will need to use the pinmux before attempting use the additional headers as GPIO (e.g. the Raspberry Pi header's GPIO).

 | Address | Pin output | Possible block outputs |
 |---------|------------|------------------------|